 A lucrative market for console games in China

 Video game console market in China will result from the huge confrontation of the world’s most successful console multinational and local companies.
-Microsoft, Sony, Nintendo, Huawei, Android and the local companies ZTE corp., The9 Ltd and TCL will all be entering and positioning themselves over the same market.
-This desire to capture a large market share in China comes from the idea that a Successful launch in the console market could bring more Chinese buyers to pick up the company’s phones, tablets and software, at the same time and would enable to build a lucrative ecosystem in the most populous country on Earth at a long-term.
+Microsoft, Sony, Nintendo, Huawei, Android and the local companies ZTE corp., The9 Ltd and TCL will all be entering and position themselves over the same market.
+This desire to capture a large market share in China comes from the idea that a successful launch in the console market could bring more Chinese buyers to pick up the company’s phones, tablets and software, at the same time and would enable to build a lucrative ecosystem in the most populous country on Earth at a long-term.
 By becoming the main platform for China, developers will be entangled to pass through the service before launching a new game representing a great source of income to the platform.
-Conviviality and experience of users should be analysed carefully in China, but most of all game platform service must focus on the service they provide to independent stores for after sales service and support for the utilisation of the product.
-A strong customer presence can restrain the habit of cracking games and bring customers to purchase officially with authorised resellers.
+Conviviality and experience of users should be analyzed carefully in China, but most of all game platform service must focus on the service they provide to independent stores for after sales service and support for the utilisation of the product.
+A strong customer presence can restrain the habit of cracking games and bring customers to purchase officially with authorized resellers.
 Up to now, the entry of console games in China’s market didn’t generate huge sales.
 For example, only 0,1 million units of Xbox were ordered in China.
 This is explained by the very high price of the devices that must be coupled with the purchase of the actual games sold around $65 in China, those amounts are rarely spent as the game can be found for free online.
 What explains better the poor sales performance of consoles in China is in 2012 more than 4 million video game consoles were sold despite the Chinese ban.

 The Chinese console game: OTT